dotexe1337/LFSInstaller/README.md

 ### Entering Chroot Environment
-If the mount is successful and you completed two phases of installation, you can enter chroot environment to install packages of your choice in an isolated environment:
+If the mount is successful and you completed two phases of installation, you can enter chroot environment to install packages of your choice in an isolated environment.
+However, your LFS drives must be mounted and with addition that the cross toolchain tools are compiled such as coreutils to access environment:
 ```
 ./LFSInstaller.sh --chroot
 ```